tammymakesthings/palmdieroller/CodeAt50kFeet.md

 from Sourceforge and migrate it over here.
 It makes me a little sad how many of the companies in the Tools Used section no longer exist.
 Nonetheless, I've decided to preserve this code for historical value.
 Suffice it to say, I'm not updating it anymore, and pull requests will probably be ignored.
+Also, although I've updated my email address in the resource script (`DieRoller.rcp`), I have not -- and likely will not -- rebuilt the binary resource file `DieRollerRsrc.prc` to reflect those changes.

 It is, however, fun to look back on this and see a bit of my own personal evolution as a software developer reflected in how I approached this problem